AllQuietApp/MongoQueueing/README.md

 ## Motivation

 ### Use Cases
-- You have a simple website where users can register.
+- You have a website where users can register.
 You want to send out a double-opt-in email asynchronously after registering.
 - You want to send out a reminder email after 24h after registering.
 - You want to call a third party service that can fail (your own network, downtime of service etc.).
 You want to retry the call in case of failure.
+- You have other long running tasks that should be executed after a user's operation.

 ### Characteristics
 - Supports high availability out of the box.
 You can run as many processes as you like.
 MongoDB's atomic operations ensure that messages are processed only once.